microsoft/Cream/TinyViT/docs/TRAINING.md

 - Finetune with higher resolution

-To obtain better accuracy, we finetune the model to highr resolution gradually (224 -> 384 -> 512).
+To obtain better accuracy, we finetune the model to higher resolution progressively (224 -> 384 -> 512).

 <details>
 <summary>Finetune with higher resolution from 224 to 384</summary>